 Fill in the blank: I blame money for________________ because______________

 I highly suggest using the 4 questions from the work of Byron Katie.

 2. Make a case for money as the good guy

 Write down a list of 100 good things that you or others have done with money...like Bill Gates starting the Gates Foundation.

 If social psychologists are correct then our view of the world is self-constructed, which means that we have the power to reconstruct it by presenting the mind with a different set of building blocks.

 3. Use auto-suggestion

-Affirmations can take a long time to work, especially when the mind believes that it’s protecting us but they do work, you just have to commit to doing them every day.
+Affirmations can take a long time to work, especially when your mind believes it’s protecting you, but they do work, you just have to commit to doing them every day.

 Start with a simple affirmation:

 “I allow myself to feel safe enough to love money”